tegonal/scripts/README.md

 ## Install shellcheck

-Installs shellcheck v0.8.0.
-Most likely used together with [runShellcheck](#runshellcheck).
+Installs shellcheck.
+Most likely, you want to use it together with [runShellcheck](#runshellcheck).
 Following an example:

 <ci-install-shellcheck>